MicrosoftDocs/sdk-api/sdk-api-src/content/winuser/ns-winuser-wndclassexa.md

 Type: <b>LPCTSTR</b>

-Pointer to a null-terminated character string that specifies the resource name of the class menu, as the name appears in the resource file.
+A pointer to a null-terminated character string that specifies the resource name of the class menu, as the name appears in the resource file.
 If you use an integer to identify the menu, use the <a href="/windows/desktop/api/winuser/nf-winuser-makeintresourcea">MAKEINTRESOURCE</a> macro.
 If this member is <b>NULL</b>, windows belonging to this class have no default menu.

 ### -field lpszClassName